top of page

 Image from Unsplash

-However, if you are looking for a hike, and I would suggest one, the Hickory Nut Falls trail runs 1.5 miles roundtrip, and takes you down into the fall colors themselves.
-This path provides plentiful benches and picnic tables and ends in the precipitous falls themselves.
-Hickory Nut's girth varies greatly with rainfall, so if you’re looking for some impressive cataracts, plan accordingly.
+However, if you are looking for a hike, the Hickory Nut Falls trail runs 1.5 miles roundtrip, and takes you down into the fall colors themselves.
+This path provides plentiful benches and picnic tables and ends at the precipitous falls themselves.

 Distance from Asheville: Forty-five minutes.